 - Muscle pain or body aches including abdominal pain

-- They have been in “close contact,” meaning for 15 minutes total or more, you have been within 6 feet of someone who has tested positive, or displays the principle symptoms of COVID-19, within 48 hours of the onset of their illness; or you were notified by a public health official that you were in close contact with someone testing positive for COVID-19.
+- They have been in “close contact,” meaning for 15 minutes total or more, you have been within 6 feet of someone who has tested positive, or displays the principle symptoms of COVID-19, within 48 hours of the onset of their illness or symptoms; or you were notified by a public health official that you were in close contact with someone testing positive for COVID-19.

 - Immediately notify their Supervisor and contact Human Resources.

 - Seek immediate medical care or advice.

 - If quarantined, by a public health official, until released by the public health official.